rdpstaff/Xander_assembler/README.md

 ./run_xander.sh
 ```

 The run_xander.sh will create an assembly output directory "k45" for kmer length of 45.
 It makes an output directory for each gene inside "k45" and saves all the output in the gene output directory.
 The shell script allows to assemble genes in different batches without overwriting the existing results.
 For example, if nirK and rplB genes have been assembled (or at least completed the starting kmers identifying step), you would like to assemble nosZ genes.
 You can simply edit run_xander.sh to add "nosZ" to the list of genes and run the same command again.
-Note if you wnat to rebuild the bloom graph structure, you need to manually delete the .bloom file in the output directory.
+Note if you want to rebuild the bloom graph structure, you need to manually delete the .bloom file in the output directory.
 If you would like to rerun the assembly for a gene, you need to manually delete that gene output directory.

 ### Xander Assembly Steps